 N O R T H P H I L A D E L P H I A

-The kids call him ‘Mr. Rob,' but Robert Warner is not a teacher.
-Every day, Mr. Warner listens to and talks with children from Philadelphia’s inner-city communities about life and leadership.
-For Mr. Warner, this is both a moral obligation and a natural calling to help whenever possible.
+The kids call him ‘Mr. Rob,’ but Robert Warner is not a teacher.
+Every day, Rob counsels high-risk youth, speaking with them about about life and leadership.
+For him, this is both a moral obligation and a natural calling to help whenever possible.

-Mr. Warner’s childhood was one riddled with street violence, family hardships, and negative peer pressure.
-He grew up without role models in his life and eventually ended up in prison, where he found healing and meaning in community service.
+Rob’s childhood was one riddled with street violence, family hardships, and negative peer pressure.
+He says he grew up without positive role models in his life.
+In prison, he found healing and meaning in community service.

-Mr. Warner currently works as the program manager for Philadelphia CeaseFire, dedicating much of his time to empowering young people and helping them change the culture that further perpetuates cycles of gun violence on the streets.
+Rob currently works as program manager for Philadelphia CeaseFire, dedicating much of his time to empowering young people and helping them understand the cyclical nature of gun violence culture on the streets.
 He says that throughout his life, the safety and education of children in neighborhoods with high rates of violence have been neglected, both by those in and outside these communities.